samsheffield/Narrative_Design/docs/assets/documents/text-game-outline.md

-# Text Game Project Description
+# Interactive Fiction Project Description
-For this project, you will create a text-only short game that takes 10-15 minutes to play at most.
-Your game should have at least three significant endings, but subject matter is up to you to decide.
-Don’t spend too much time thinking about your concept.
-I’m more interested in you gaining experience in charting out the story of a game than the originality of your premise.
+For this project, you will create a small text-based game that takes 10-15 minutes to play at most.
+Your game should have at least three significant endings.

+_Don’t spend too much time thinking about your concept.
+I’m more interested in you gaining experience in charting out the story of a game than the originality of your premise._

 ## Some General Advice on Getting Started
 - Focus on one central character instead of a large cast.